Suggested itineraries in January

 The far-flung Andaman Islands are ideal for the perfect island retreat, with cooling sea breezes that keep the temperature down at night.
 Stay at the boutique Jalakara or Taj’s newest beach property, Taj Exotica Resort & Spa, Andamans for a remote island holiday and combine South India’s unique culture and ancient heritage with visits to Chennai, Mahabalipuram and Pondicherry for the ultimate South Indian adventure.
 The coconut-studded west coast of Sri Lanka is also at its best in January with clear, azure-blue waters ideal for swimming, surfing, snorkelling and blue whale spotting.

 North India offers almost endless possibilities, where temperatures are a very comfortable 25°C. It’s the perfect time to visit the Royal Palaces of Rajasthan, the Golden Triangle of Delhi, Jaipur and the Taj Mahal in Agra, or opt for a private tour of central India’s wildlife, history and culture.
+From January to March 2019 also sees the arrival of a very special Hindu festival in Allahabad; the Ardh Kumbh Mela occurs once every 6 years and is the world's largest religious gathering, which celebrates harmony, unity and peace for all humanity.

 In Southeast Asia, January is an excellent month to explore the history, culture and culinary joys of Vietnam and the ancient temples of Angkor in Cambodia.
 Thailand is a perennial favourite for this time of year, famed for its most picture-perfect weather.
 The beaches of Phuket, Krabi and the surrounding islands such as Ko Phi Phi are perfect, although one should avoid the east coast beaches in January as it is the is rainy season.
 Bali is also a great destination for winter sun and offers stunning beaches and fascinating local culture.
 But head beyond Bali further into the Indonesian archipelago to the beautiful Raja Ampat for some of the world’s best diving and snorkelling.